rukai/PF_Sandbox/documentation/manual.md

 Use the following keys to alter the flow of the game
 *   Spacebar - step game
 *   H        - Rewind
 *   J        - Step rewind
 *   K        - Step replay
 *   L        - Replay

 ### Editor Selector

 Before editing anything you must first select what you wish to edit:

 *   0         - Stage
 *   1         - Player 1's fighter
 *   2         - Player 2's fighter
 *   3         - Player 3's fighter
 *   4         - Player 4's fighter
 *   1 + Shift - Player 1
 *   2 + Shift - Player 2
 *   3 + Shift - Player 3
 *   4 + Shift - Player 4

+### Element Selection

+Sometimes you need to make ANOTHER selection with your mouse.
+In different editor modes you can select different elements to modify them.

+*   Left click           - Select one element
+*   Right click and drag - Select multiple elements

+#### Modifiers

+*   Default   - Delete the previous selection
+*   Shift key - Add to the previous selection
+*   Alt key   - Remove from previous selection

 ### Debug Displays

+While in the relevant editor mode (keys 0-9) you can toggle various debug displays.
-Debug output is displayed to the terminal every time a frame is changed or modified.
+Textual debug output is also written to stdout every time a frame is changed or modified.
-Use the following keys to toggle debug displays:
+Use F1-F12 to toggle them.

+## Fighter Editor (1-9)

+### Debug Displays

 *   F1 - Player physics
 *   F2 - Input